Jie-Fang/cudnn-frontend/docs/fe-oss-apis/overview.md

 - Single pythonic function call
 - Allocates and returns output tensors
+- Returns outputs as a `TupleDict` (supports both dictionary-style key access and tuple unpacking)
 - No explicit compilation step – internally caches compiled kernels via a simple dictionary lookup
 - When to use:
   - Fast prototyping and common cases